immpeccable/twitter/README.md

 4. Push your changes to your fork
 5. Create a pull request from your fork to the main repository

-## Credits

-This Twitter clone project was built by [Your Name] as part of [Course Name or Personal Project].
-Special thanks to [Instructor Name] for their guidance and support throughout the project.

 ## License